-- Verifiable — A project’s reduction in emissions must be measured and verified by a trustworthy, independent third party.
+Verifiability: The carbon reduction or removal must be measured or rigorously evaluated by a trustworthy, independent third party.

-- Equity & Justice - The climate crisis presents enormous equity and justice challenges.
-The poorest and most vulnerable populations are affected most by changing climates.
-Where possible, we support projects that benefit these populations.
+Community Benefits: The climate crisis presents enormous equity and justice challenges.
+Jor prioritizes projects that will benefit the poor and vulnerable populations who are affected most by changing climates.

 Do offsets work?

-In theory, offsets work; in practice, poor quality, moral hazard, and equity issues are real risks.
-Overall, offsetting using high-quality projects is better than not offsetting at all, especially when paired with reduction.
+TL;DR: In theory, offsets work; in practice, poor quality, moral hazard, and equity issues are real risks.
+Overall, we believe offsetting using high-quality projects is better than not offsetting at all, especially when paired with reduction.

 By paying for high-quality offsets, people can play an important role in financing projects that reduce greenhouse gas emissions.